Muirfield/pocketmine-plugins/ManyWorlds/README.md

     server.
   * Paginated output of ls
   * Teleports show a motd.txt in the map world.
+  * Added some hacks to make teleporting less glitchy
+  * API so other Plugins can also use this teleport functionality
 * 1.0.0 : Initial release

 Copyright